What Is a Stamp Audit?

 The post-Delve reality

 Which is the right instinct.
 The value of a SOC 2 was never the stamp.
-It's the data underneath — what got tested, what got found, and whether any of it is verifiable.
+It's the data underneath.
+What got tested, what got found, and whether any of it is verifiable.
 Trust the data, not the stamp.

 Frequently asked questions